wurminator/x402-wallet-v2/README.md

     # 3. Now agents can use all commands
     ./target/release/x402-wallet create-payment ...

-See `res.md` for detailed agent instructions.
+See `wallet.md` for detailed agent instructions.

 **Example workflow:**
+1. You prompt the agent which requires it use some external x402 resource
-1. Agent makes HTTP request → gets 402 Payment Required
+2. Agent makes HTTP request → gets 402 Payment Required
-2. Agent parses payment details from response
+3. Agent parses payment details from response
-3. Agent calls `x402-wallet create-payment` with parsed params
+4. Agent calls `x402-wallet create-payment` with parsed params
-4. Agent retries HTTP request with `X-PAYMENT` header
+5. Agent retries HTTP request with `X-PAYMENT` header

 ## Token Addresses